Son Heung-min: 2021–22: Premier League Golden Boot

 On 23 July 2021, Son extended his contract with Tottenham until 2025.
 On 15 August, he scored his first goal of the season in the opening match against Manchester City, which ended in a 1–0 win.
 On 4 November, he scored in new manager Antonio Conte's first match in charge, a 3–2 victory over Vitesse in the group stage of the Europa Conference League.
 In doing so, Son had the distinction of scoring the first goal under each of Tottenham's last three permanent managers.
 On 26 February, Son scored a goal against Leeds United in a 4–0 win; the goal was assisted by Harry Kane meaning this was the 37th time Kane and Son had combined to score, which set a new record in goal-scoring partnerships in the Premier League.

 On 9 April, Son scored a hat-trick against Aston Villa to give Spurs a 4–0 away win at Villa Park, and also break into Tottenham Hotspur all-time top 10 goalscoring list.
 Son scored twice in a 5–0 win against Norwich City on the last day of the season securing a Champions League qualification for Tottenham, after finishing in fourth place in the Premier League, while also winning the Premier League Golden Boot alongside Mohamed Salah with 23 goals, becoming the first Asian player to do so.

-2022–23
+2022–23: 100th Premier League goal

 After winning the Golden Boot the previous season, Son had a poor start to the 2022–23 season, failing to score any goal in the first eight games and proving only one assist.
 He ended his goal drought in the game against Leicester City on 17 September, when he came off the bench to score a hat-trick in 13 minutes to help Tottenham win 6–2.

-On 1 November, Son collided with Marseille's Chancel Mbemba during the final matchday of the UEFA Champions League group stage.
-This collision caused Son to suffer an Orbital Fracture in his left eye.
-Son managed to recover to the point that he would be healthy enough to play in the 2022 World Cup for South Korea, after he declared himself fit to play.
+On 1 November, Son collided with Marseille's Chancel Mbemba during the final matchday of the UEFA Champions League group stage, which caused an orbital fracture in his left eye.
+Son managed to recover enough to play in the 2022 World Cup for South Korea, wearing a protective mask in all his matches.

+On 19 February 2023, after scoring a 72nd-minute goal against West Ham to secure a 2–0 victory, Son was subjected to online racist abuse, which was condemned as "utterly reprehensible" by Tottenham and the Kick It Out anti-racism organisation.
+Despite enduring a difficult season for Tottenham, on 8 April, Son scored his 100th Premier League goal in a 2–1 win over Brighton & Hove Albion, and became the first Asian player to reach that landmark.

+The day after Tottenham's last league game of the season against Leeds United, on 29 May, Son underwent an operation to treat a hernia issue.
+In an interview with TV Chosun, Son revealed that he carried the injury with him for 8–9 months, which allowed him to play only at 60% of his normal ability for much of the season.